A just war requires:

 Nobody can fully understand Jewish crimes against humanity without an understanding of how they have weaponized money against us.

-The Money Masters - The rise of the bankers
+The Money Masters - How International Bankers Gained Control of America

 All Wars are Banker Wars